AmbitiousPhantom/CupOJoe/README.md

 # CafeChills
-Just an app I decided to create for fun
+Just an app I decided to create for fun as well to learn more about React Native while also using Expo.
+The purpose of this app is to serve as a Cafe app clone where the user can order their coffee with the specified ingredients, see the coffee of the week, add pictures

 Feb 24 2025- Added currently in progress file, will add name template